-APA teaches students civic and character education not through an SEL "lens" but through our Builders and Ambassadors Programs, through reading classical literature and studying heroes in history and science.
-We learn about virtues and character flaws vicariously as we read - from The Little Red Hen in kindergarten to PollyAnna in 4th grade to The Count of Monte Cristo in high school.
+APA teaches students civic and character education through our Builders and Ambassadors Programs, not through a "SEL program".
+Through reading classical literature and studying heroes in history and science, we learn about virtues and character flaws vicariously - from The Little Red Hen in kindergarten to Pollyanna in 4th grade to The Count of Monte Cristo in High School.
 Each year our students read many, many books and stories where we discuss the broad landscape of human virtue and human flaw and the consequences of actions.
 Parents know what our students are studying and can engage in conversations and guide the development of their child's perspectives and values.
 We feel the role of the school is to support the parents in educating their children.

-APA rejects indoctrination of students with theories such as CRT that are primarily political in nature, do not reflect our nation's ideals, and which can easily lead to violations of the Civil Rights Act of 1964.
-We believe children should be taught "social-emotional" concepts through great books and with the full support of parents.
-It is not our right to question students on theirs, or their family's closely held religious, political, or personal beliefs.

-APA supports the "colorblind" theory of Martin Luther King, Jr. that each individual must be judged on the content of their character and not the color of their skin, or any other characteristics outside those encompassed in character.
-Our time will be spent studying our American ideals and founding documents to ensure our students have a strong grasp of the great tenets that have resulted in liberty and prosperity for so many individuals and which bring hope to the world.
+APA rejects indoctrination of students with theories such as CRT or approaches such as SEL that are primarily political in nature, do not reflect our nation's ideals, and which can easily lead to violations of Utah's parental sovereignty laws and the Civil Rights Act of 1964.
+It is not our right to survey students on theirs, or their family's religious, political, or personal beliefs, thoughts or attitudes.
+Our time will be spent studying our American Ideals and founding documents to ensure our students have a strong grasp of the great tenets that have resulted in liberty and prosperity for so many individuals and which bring hope to the world.

-As we continue educating to the standards we have set forth, we will partner with parents to effectively assist students in becoming as smart, capable, and as good-hearted as possible so they can flourish in their lives and be prepared to support our nation's democratic republic and change the world for the better.
+As we continue educating to these principles, we will partner with parents to effectively assist students in becoming as smart, capable, and as good-hearted as possible so they can flourish in their lives and be prepared to support our nation's democratic republic and change the world for the better.